iltempo/rulesio/README.md

     gem 'whenauser'

+For Ruby on Rails

-You'll need to create two incoming channels in WhenAUser, and configure their tokens -- you probably want to do something like this in production.rb (the available options are explained below).
+You'll need to create two incoming channels in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
 You may want to create additional channels to use in other environments, eg for staging.

-    config.middleware.use 'WhenAUser::Rack',
-      :token => CHANNEL_TOKEN
-    config.middleware.use 'WhenAUser::Exceptions',
-      :token => ERROR_CHANNEL_TOKEN
-    config.middleware.use 'WhenAUser::Pageviews',
+    token "CHANNEL_TOKEN"

+    middleware :errors do
+      token "ERROR_CHANNEL_TOKEN"
+    end

+    middleware :pageviews do
-      :ignore_if => lambda { |env| env['action_controller.instance'].is_a?
+      ignore_if lambda { |env| env['action_controller.instance'].is_a?
 SillyController }
+    end

 Options
 -------